Setting Up data ingestion for your ServiceNow® data

 For example to ingest tables table_1 and table_2 each Saturday and Sunday at 11:00 PM UTC call the following stored procedure:

-CALL CONFIGURE_TABLES_SCHEDULE(['table_1', 'table_2'], { 'type': 'custom', 'value': { 'hour': 23, 'dayOfWeek': '0,6' } });
+CALL CONFIGURE_TABLES_SCHEDULE(['table_1', 'table_2'], { 'type': 'custom', 'value': { 'hour': 23, 'day_of_week': '0,6' } });

 Copy

 By default the connector tries to start the ingestion in 3 hour time window from scheduled start time.
 If it is not possible to start the ingestion within that time frame, for example, when the connector is ingesting other tables, the current scheduled run is not executed.
 The connector attempts to run the ingestion at the next scheduled time frame.
-It is possible to change the duration of the time frame by calling CONFIGURE_CONNECTOR store procedure:
+It is possible to change the duration of the time frame by calling CONFIGURE_CUSTOM_SCHEDULE_START_INGESTION_WINDOW stored procedure:

 Copy